-Company invoices may protect the business if they receive an audit because they create a paper or electronic record and trail.
+Company invoices may protect the business if they receive an audit by creating a paper or electronic record and trail.
 Detailed business invoices will show the IRS where the company’s money came from should they question tax returns.

 Business invoices may also serve as legal protection because the document can be viewed as proof of an agreement between the company and a buyer on a set price.
 Therefore, invoices may potentially protect the vendor from fraudulent lawsuits, but you should consult with your company’s legal counsel.

 Analyzing invoices can help a company see their customers’ buying patterns, popular products or services, peak buying times, trends and more.
-The data may help the marketing department develop marketing plans and strategies and campaigns that will generate more revenue.
+The data may help the marketing department develop marketing plans, strategies, and campaigns to generate more revenue.
 The data analytics may also help the product team create new products or enhance existing ones.

 Are invoices legal documents?

 Invoices, bills and receipts are similar and different at the same time.
-For instance, invoices and bills are records of a sale that shows how much a customer owes, and both are generated before a customer pays for the transaction.
+For instance, invoices and bills are sales records showing how much a customer owes, and both are generated before a customer pays for the transaction.
 However, an invoice documents the sales transaction for payment at a later date.
 A bill is a document (or payment request) that a customer must pay immediately.
 It’s money owed to the vendor.

-Receipts confirm that a customer has received and paid for the goods or services they purchased.
-They’re proof that a business has been paid and ownership has been established for the product or service received.
+Receipts confirm that customers have received and paid for their goods or services.
+They prove that a customer paid and ownership was established for the product or service received.

 What are the common types of invoices?

 The purpose of an invoice determines the type that’s generated.
-Here are some examples of the most common types of invoices a company may use during the payment process.
+Here are some company invoices used during the payment process.

 A business issues a credit invoice to a customer in the event of a discount or refund.
 For instance, if you’ve overcharged a customer for products, you can issue them a credit invoice for the amount overbilled.
 This way, you and your customer have documentation (proof) that you’ve issued a refund.

 Interim invoices, also known as progress invoices, are an accounting method where a company invoices a customer in regular intervals for a large project—the company bills for the percentage of the project completed at a given time.
 Interim invoices can help a company manage its cash flow by collecting B2B payments throughout the project.
-Cash can help a company cover costs associated with a project instead of waiting until the project is completed.
+Cash can help a company cover costs associated with a project instead of waiting until its completion.